falcosecurity/falco-website/content/en/docs/alerts/_index.md

 * A HTTP/HTTPS endpoint
 * A client via the gRPC API

 The channels are configured via the falco configuration file `falco.yaml`.
-See the [Falco Configuration](../configuration) page for more details.
+See the [Falco Configuration](/docs/reference/daemon/config-options/) page for more details.

 Find further information about how to configure each of those channels under [Alert Channels](/docs/alerts/channels/).

+## Integration with third parties

+Falco alerts can easily be forwarded to third party systems like off-host SIEM, databases or Faas.
+A forwarder proxy, [Falcosidekick](/doc/alerts/forwarding) was created to facilitate the integrations.